HDCB01133U DCC Danish Film, Television and Streaming

 Name of Exam: HDCB01131E Danish Cinema in a Historical Perspective.

-The reader will be available on Absalon.
+Texts will be available online through Absalon.

 The course is only offered to exchange and fee-paying guest students at the University of Copenhagen.